qwacko/sveltekit-lucia-starter/README.md

 - `pnpm db:generate` : Generates the necessary migrations from the current schema.
 - `pnpm db:studio` : Executes drizzle studio to allow for db exploration.

+## Search Params Validation

+There is a custom build set of functions to use Zod to validate and transform search parameters, and actually make them useful.
+The core of the functionality is stored in the `src/lib/sveltekitSearchParams.ts` file.
+A demonstration of how the logic is supposed to work is included in thr `/params` page (with the logic in `src/routes/(open)/params`).

 ## Docker

 A DockerFile has been created, that is a staged build (to reduce the final file size).
 A couple of things to consider:

-- There is a `deps` stage and a `proddeps` stage, the "proddeps" will only install production dependencies to reduce final image size.
-- The `docker-compose-example.yml` can be used as a starting point for a docker-compose file that should work.
+The `docker-compose-example.yml` can be used as a starting point for a docker-compose file that should work.

-- the `dockerEntrypoint.sh` script is used to perform prisma database migrations on startup prior to starting the image.
+- the `dockerEntrypoint.sh` script is pre-prepared for if you needed to add any specific actions on server start.

 ## Enviroment Variables